Salihkilicc/gstream/README.md

 *   **Code Enhancements:** This can be improved by using argparse for command line arguments, or a better GUI for selection.
 * **Performance**: If you find performance is lacking, you can adjust encoding parameters in the server, such as adjusting resolution, bitrate, or using a different encoder.

-## Contributing

-If you wish to contribute, feel free to fork the repository, make changes, and submit a pull request.

-## License

-[Add License details here if needed]

-## Contact

-If you have any questions or comments, please feel free to contact [your email or contact info].